Exploring and Interacting with the Set of Good Sparse Generalized Additive Models: Experiments

-Suppose a user prefers to remove the jump while keeping the last step unchanged (shown in the inset plot in Figure \ref{fig:user-example}b).
-Fortunately, by solving Problem~\eqref{prob:proj}, we find that the specified shape function is within the Rashomon set (shown by the green curve in Figure \ref{fig:user-example}b).
-Another user might not like this idea, preferring instead to remove the jump by connecting to the left step (shown in the inset plot in Figure \ref{fig:user-example}c).
-However, this specified shape function is not within the Rashomon set, and we find the closest solution in green, which still has a small jump at 330 (see the inset plot).
+A significant advantage of the Rashomon set is that it provides the opportunity for users to contribute their domain knowledge flexibly without retraining the model.
+Note that all models within the approximated Rashomon set predict equally well out of sample (see Table \ref{tab:test-performance} in Appendix), so the user can choose any of them.
+We use the ``BloodPressure'' feature in the Diabetes dataset as an example.
+Figure \ref{fig:user-example} shows the shape function of ``BloodPressure'' (in gray), in which a jump occurs when blood pressure is around 60.
+A potential user request might be to make the shape function monotonically decreasing.
+By solving Problem~\eqref{prob:monotonic} with the constraint on coefficients related to ``BloodPressure,'' we get the shape function colored in yellow in Figure \ref{fig:user-example}a.
+The jump is reduced by dragging up the left step.
+Suppose a user prefers to remove the jump by elevating the left step (see inset plot in Figure \ref{fig:user-example}b).
+By solving Problem~\eqref{prob:proj}, we find that the specified shape function is not within the Rashomon set, and we find the closest solution in green, which still has a small jump at 60.
+Another user might prefer to remove the jump by forcing both left and right steps at the same coefficients (see inset plot in Figure \ref{fig:user-example}c).
+This specified shape function is also outside the Rashomon set, and the closest solution keeps the most steps as required with a small step up.
 Different user-specified shape functions lead to different solutions.
-The approximated Rashomon set can thus provide a computationally efficient way for users to find models that agree with their expectations, and the data.
-Tools like GAMChanger \citep{wang2021gam} allows users to directly edit the GAM, but there is no guarantee that models still perform well after editing.
+The approximated Rashomon set can thus provide a computationally efficient way for users to find models that agree with both their expectations and the data.
+Our work could be integrated with tools such as GAMChanger \cite{wang2021gam} which allows users to directly edit a GAM, but there is no guarantee that the resulting model still performs well.